benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Dan tweeted this in response to a request to add conditionals and loops into JSX
 - I ❤️ JavaScript so the more I can do in JS the better
-- I'm glad that I don't have to learn a new API to do conditionals/loops in JS
+- I'm glad that I don't have to learn a new API to do conditionals/loops in React
 - Because it's JS, I can do whatever JS can do
 - But for some though, this is a drawback because you _have_ to know JS pretty well to be effective
-- Before if you were solid at HTML/CSS, you could throw in some jQuery do really well
+- Before if you were solid at HTML/CSS, you could throw in some jQuery & do really well
 - Looping and conditionals in JSX is not intuitive
 - That's a StackOveflow question about loops that has > 300k views and 520 upvote!
 - Now it's JS or bust, which takes some getting used to